hollance/rubberneck/README.markdown

 -	other measurements:
   -	True peak?
   -	LUFS?
+  -	Block size: tally of which ones and how often / histogram?

 -	VUMeter (fun!)

 -	RMS (see KVR post)
 -	Current DC offset
--	Display block size (tally of which ones and how often); histogram?
--	Channels in: N out: M
--	Display sample rate